Partido Independiente de Color: The Platt Amendment

 The Platt Amendment was used by the PIC much the same way they used the social constructs described by Alejandro de la Fuente.
 When the Morúa law was passed the party leaders sent a petition to Washington DC.
 The PIC wished to invoke the third article of the Platt Amendment.
 The third article of the Platt Amendment states that the US will protect the life, property, and individual liberty of citizens of Cuba.
 This plea for US help shows the PIC again being willing to call upon constructs not necessarily meant for them.
 The petition to President Taft asked: “to accept our most solemn protest in the name of the Independent Party of Color against outrages against our persons and our rights by the armed forces of the Cuban Government”.
 (Perez,(2),151) By calling upon the Platt Amendment the PIC was trying to do to the US government what they did to the Cuban Universities.
 They appealed to the idealistic words that the United States had put on paper to collect on these values.
-The United States didn't accept the plea of the PIC.
+The United States did not accept the plea of the PIC.